Accelerating the Global Deployment of Energy Storage Solutions via Battery Securitization Financing Program

-SINGAPORE and TOKYO, Aug.
-19, 2024 (GLOBE NEWSWIRE) -- noco-noco Pte Ltd (“noco-noco”), a wholly owned subsidiary of Nasdaq-listed noco-noco Inc. (Nasdaq: NCNC), has signed a Memorandum of Understanding (MOU) with Japan headquartered 3DOM Alliance Inc. (hereinafter "3DOM") and Tesnology Inc. (hereinafter "Tesnology") to acquire a non-exclusive license for battery securitization systems and intellectual property (IP) developed by 3DOM and Tesnology.
+Singapore, Aug.
+19, 2024 (GLOBE NEWSWIRE) -- Singapore and Tokyo, August 19, 2024 – noco-noco Pte Ltd ("noco-noco"), a wholly owned subsidiary of Nasdaq-listed noco-noco Inc. (Nasdaq: NCNC), has signed a Memorandum of Understanding (MOU) with Japan headquartered 3DOM Alliance Inc. (hereinafter "3DOM") and Tesnology Inc. (hereinafter "Tesnology") to acquire a non-exclusive license for battery securitization systems and intellectual property (IP) developed by 3DOM and Tesnology.
 This agreement is a significant milestone in noco-noco’s efforts to establish battery as a societal infrastructure across Asia Pacific.

 Japan is an island country with relatively little interconnection to neighboring countries.
 This means it needs to balance and manage power volatility within its own grid networks, and battery energy storage is a key technology to enable this through the storing of electricity during periods of low demand and tapping the stored energy during peak periods to shave peak loads.
 Japan's commitment to renewable energy and carbon neutrality has set the stage for the rapid development of the battery energy storage system (BESS) market in Japan.
 Underpinning this growth is the result of the Japan government goal to increase the share of renewables in the electricity generation mix to 36% to 38% by 2030 and achieve carbon neutrality by 2050.
 This presents significant revenue arbitrage opportunities against fossil fuels like LNG, coal, and oil, which currently dominate Japan's power generation.